Furniture

 Thomas Chippendale, first designer furniture

 Chippendale is a mixture of styles present in England and the American colonies in the second half of the 18th century.
-The name comes from Thomas Chippendale, a furniture maker who published in 1754, 1755 and 1762 a book of furniture designs called "The Gentlemen and Cabinet-Maker's Director", the first with such a profile and which enjoyed great interest.
-Through the drawings presented, the book gave furniture makers a direction on style, and the designs presented in the book were very quickly copied.
+The name comes from Thomas Chippendale, a furniture maker who published in 1754, 1755 and 1762 a book of furniture designs called "The Gentlemen and Cabinet-Maker's Directory", the first of its kind and which enjoyed great interest.
+Through the drawings it presented, the book gave furniture makers a direction as to style, and the designs featured in the book were quickly copied.

 Characteristics of the style

-In style, Chippendale has antique, Roman, Gothic and Chinese influences.
-Characteristic elements of the style are Gothic arches, Chinese openwork lacework, columns, capitals, C- or S-shaped scrolls, ribbons, flowers, leaves, shells and acanthus leaves.
+In style, Chippendale has ancient, Roman, Gothic and Chinese influences.
+Characteristic elements of the style are Gothic arches, Chinese openwork lacework, columns, capitals, C- or S-shaped scrolls, ribbons, flowers, flowers, leaves, shells and acanthus leaves.

-The wood most used is mahogany and nucbut you can also find maple and cherry.
-The legs of chairs and tables are thinner and more delicate compared to previous styles.
-The legs rest on simple paws or paws that hold a ball in their claws.
+The wood most used is mahogany and nucbut you can also find objects made from maple and cherry.
+The legs of chairs and tables are thinner and more delicate compared to earlier styles.
+The legs rest on simple legs or on legs that hold a ball in their claws.

 style elements 1